Icinga/icinga2/doc/3-monitoring-basics.md

   Name                   | Description
   -----------------------|--------------
-  notification.type      | The type of the notification. notification.author    | The author of the notification comment, if existing. notification.comment   | The comment of the notification, if existing.
+  notification.type      | The type of the notification. notification.author    | The author of the notification comment if existing. notification.comment   | The comment of the notification if existing.

 ### <a id="global-runtime-macros"></a> Global Runtime Macros